Kolkata Family Court: Your Path to Mutual Consent Divorce

 Frequently Asked Questions

-A mutual consent divorce in Kolkata, governed by Section 13B of the Hindu Marriage Act, 1955, enables spouses to part ways amicably at the Kolkata Family Court in B.B.D.
-Bagh.
-The process begins with both parties agreeing on key terms like alimony, child custody, and property division.
-They file a joint petition at the court, located at 2 & 3, Fairley Place, B.B.D.
+Mutual consent divorce in Kolkata is governed by Section 13B of the Hindu Marriage Act, 1955 .
+The process is handled at the Kolkata Family Court located at 2 & 3, Fairley Place, B.B.D.
 Bagh, Kolkata, West Bengal 700001.

 Ready to Move Forward?